 Understanding what is Kubernetes and its benefits is crucial for modern application development.
 Here's why it's so useful:

-As your application gets more users, Kubernetes can automatically add more containers to keep up with the demand.
+Kubernetes supports automated horizontal scaling, adjusting replica counts based on demand to maintain performance and resource efficiency.
 Similarly, when the demand decreases, Kubernetes reduces the number of containers, saving resources and costs.

 When you update your application, Kubernetes can manage the process step by step.
 If the new update causes an issue, Kubernetes can quickly roll back to the previous version, ensuring minimal downtime or disruption.